zephyrproject-rtos/zephyr/boards/nxp/mimxrt685_evk/doc/index.rst

 | FLEXSPI   | on-chip    | flash programming                   |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/nxp/mimxrt685_evk/mimxrt685_evk_defconfig`

-	:zephyr_file:`boards/nxp/mimxrt685_evk/mimxrt685_evk_defconfig`

 Other hardware features are not currently supported by the port.